Introduction to the Landscape Magick Project

 psycho-ecological landscape practice

-This is the first part of 4 articles on genius loci-based ecological landscape practice
+This is the first part of a 10+ series of articles on genius loci-based ecological and magickal landscape practices

 References